Hassffw/TG_Budget/Readme.md

-# Personal Budget Telegram Bot
+# Personal Budget Telegram app with Perplexity API

 This Telegram bot helps users manage their personal finances by tracking expenses, setting budgets, and providing financial advice.